open-power/skiboot/doc/xive.rst

       (if it exists).
       The trigger page may exist even if OPAL_XIVE_IRQ_TRIGGER_PAGE is not set.
 In that case out_trig_page is equal to out_eoi_page.
+      If the trigger page doesn't exist, out_trig_page is set to 0.

     * out_esb_shift contains the size (as an order, ie 2^n) of the EOI and trigger pages.
 Current supported values are 12 (4k)